DomBurf/ExampleNantScript/README.md

  - Creates the AssemblyInfo.cs file and versions it using a specified version number and the Subversion revision number

-I have created Nant script for building Android applications, FTP files to a web server and many other build related tasks.

 Usage
 =================